msramalho/SigTools/README.md

 // belong to the class definition should follow the above line ...
 ```
+By default, each extractor that inherits from `Extractor` already has the `storage.boolean.apply` and `storage.text.exclude_urls_csv` options.

 The `structure()` method should return an object that describes the extractor, following this stub:
 ```javascript
 {